That concludes our live coverage for today. Thanks for following, and check back tomorrow for updates as they happen.

 Queensland police have confirmed they are responding to a transformer fire at Suncorp Stadium in Brisbane.

-According to the Daily Telegraph, a large explosion occurred shortly after 10.30am.
+, a large explosion occurred shortly after 10.30am.

 Nearby streets surrounding the stadium have flooded, some almost 2m high.

 The water level is about 1-1.2m high on the ground floor of the stadium and its field is also flooded.